pace-neutrons/pace-developers/documentation/adr/0011-use-mex-for-pyHorace-python-calls.md

 ## Decision

 The decision was taken to use the `mex` method for compiled Matlab code to call Python functions.
+This is because using the RCI approach would require extensive changes to the `multifit` and `SpinW` Matlab code to handle the pyHorace use case.
+Futhermore these changes would be incompatible with the Matlab interface which would result in two different versions of the multifit `mfclass` and SpinW `spinw` classes.
+On the other hand, using the `mex` approach, the current Matlab code can be used "as-is" in pyHorace.

 ## Consequences

 User model functions written in Python (which includes Euphonic and Brille) cannot return non-convertible data.
 That is, scalar values and standard containers (lists, tuples, dicts, numpy arrays) can be returned but Python objects cannot.
-The current [mex implementation](https://github.com/mducle/hugo/blob/master/src/call_python.cpp) does not handle `dict`s and string types but this can be implemented.
-It may be possible to handle arbitrary Python objects using a global dictionary similarly to how function references are handled.
+Instead, arbitrary Python objects may be handled using a global dictionary similarly to how function references are handled.
+The current [minimum viable implementation](https://github.com/mducle/hugo/blob/master/src/call_python.cpp) can handle the needs of the SpinW-Brille interface where Brille (Python) objects are passed to the (Matlab) SpinW methods, but would have to be improved for more general usage.

 ## <a name="rci"></a> Reverse Communications Interface